 Some are pretty in-your-face about the fact that some piece of code has been tracking you, while others are much subtler.
 They might even seem like a total coincidence—if you notice them at all.

-With the development of Center’s new Facebook custom audience integration, recently the Leadpages marketing team got curious: how much attention does the average consumer pay to retargeting ads?
+Recently the Leadpages marketing team got curious: how much attention does the average consumer pay to retargeting ads?

 Are they creeped out by ads that clearly refer to something they’ve done or searched for?
 Glad to have an easy way to find their way back to a destination they’ve intended to revisit?
 Confused about how the ad knows so much about them?